openfga/openfga-cedar-comparison/README.md

 	) dp ON true
 ```

-There are other ways to write a single query with the same results, or you can execute multiple queries.
+There are other ways to write a single or multiple queries and get a similar results.
 After you retrieve the data, you need to convert it to an instance of a Cedar Entity.
 The [cedar/main.go](cedar/main.go) program has the full example.

 ## OpenFGA's Contextual Tuples